MartinBulla/RWLE_predation_timing/Data/READ_ME.txt

 min min hourly temperature (°C) based on all ground temperature recordings (next to the nests) from the given hour in the whole study area. max max hourly temperature (°C) based on all ground temperature recordings (next to the nests) from the given hour in the whole study area.

-logger_data.txt contains information about all loggers used on the nests nest    unique identification of the nest datetime_start    date and time when the logger started on the nest (yyyy-mm-dd hh:mm:ss) datetime_end   date and time when the logger ended on the nest (yyyy-mm-dd hh:mm:ss)
+logger_data.txt contains information about all loggers used on nests nest    unique identification of the nest datetime_start    date and time when the logger started on the nest (yyyy-mm-dd hh:mm:ss) datetime_end   date and time when the logger ended on the nest (yyyy-mm-dd hh:mm:ss)